pialbarua011/Analyzing-Traffic-Mode-Choice-Features-/README.md

-# Analyzing Traffic Mode Choice Preference
+# Predicting Traffic Mode Choice Preference

 In this project, I aim to evaluate the behavior and factors influencing traffic mode choices (e.g., Bus, Car, Public Transport).
 Using a dataset of 500+ individuals who regularly commute for work and daily activities, I intend to achieve two goals: first, to visualize key insights from the dataset for a clearer understanding of travel patterns; and second, to build a regression model that identifies the factors influencing mode choice behavior.